M-Files/Developer-Portal/Links/index.md

 includeInSearch: true
 ---

 A brief statement on our [privacy policy]({{ site.baseurl }}/Privacy/) is available on our website, with further information available on our [main corporate site](https://www.m-files.com/privacy-policy-statement).
+We have also produced and published an [accessibility report](AccessibilityReport.pdf).

 ## Our official documentation